 Picking up Paychecks

-Students can pick up their paycheck in the Controller's Office, located in Miguel Hall Room 106.
+Students can pick up their paycheck in the Payroll Office, located in Miguel Hall Room 107.

 Student Payroll Summary Reports

-The bookkeeper provides all department supervisors with a monthly student payroll summary report after each pay period.
+The Work Study Report on Argos provides all department supervisors with a student payroll summary report.
 Supervisors should review this report with students so together you can properly forecast their remaining earnings and hours.
 The summary reports contain a great deal of vital information and should be used in budgeting and planning for student employment.

 Supervisors must submit a termination form for any student who ceases employment in the department for any reason, or if a student wishes to switch jobs mid-year.